Meridian Primary School Governing Body

 Type of Governor

-Peter Newton (Chair of Governors)
+Mel Collins (Chair of Governors)

 Cathy is a co-opted governor who was elected in March 2020 and sits on the FPP committee.
 She previously worked at a large Primary Federation in Cambridge, where she took on the role of a Key Stage 2 teacher.
 She later became a non-teaching Deputy Headteacher and managed the curriculum and assessment.
 Cathy lives in Comberton with her family.